zuvbruuv/Luna-Interface-Suite/Documentation.md

     	CurrentOption = {"Option 1"},
     	MultipleOptions = false,
     	SpecialType = nil,
-	Flag = "Dropdown", -- A flag is the identifier for the configuration file, make sure every element has a different flag if you're using configuration saving to ensure no overlaps
     	Callback = function(Options)
      	 -- The function that takes place when the selected option is changed -- If MultipleOptions is true then The variable (Options) is a table of strings for the current selected options.
 Else, it is a string of the currentoption end
-})
+}, "Dropdown") -- A flag is the identifier for the configuration file, make sure every element has a different flag if you're using configuration saving to ensure no overlaps
 ```

 #### Updating And Element Plus Universal Features